Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 multiple monitors.
 Instead, GNOME relies on submenus in order to change values such as resolution or refresh rate.
 At the same time, monitor independent settings like primary monitor or joining/mirroring displays are also shown in the overall menu.
-Noteworthy is also the lack of an apply- or reset button when no actions have been taken.
+Noteworthy is also the lack of an apply or reset button when no actions have been taken.
 This is in contrast to the KDE implementation in
 @kde-monitor, which disables the buttons instead while still showing them visually.
 Another difference is the placing of the buttons when visible, KDE